Hotmanics/diamond-erc1155/README.md

 // import contractsData from "~~/generated/deployedContracts";
 ```

-Additionally, uncomment this line of code in the same file like so:
+Finally, uncomment this line of code in the same file like so:
 ```
 import contractsData from "~~/generated/zkDeployedContracts";
 ```

-Finally, change the network to `targetNetwork: chains.zkSyncTestnet` in `scaffold.config.ts`.
-This lets you view the deployed Zksync smart contracts on the webapp.

 #### 3.2.4.
 Start your NextJS app: